A Guide to Healthcare Management Jobs

 The Medical and Health Services Manager is responsible for the logistical and organisational needs of a hospital, health practice, or facility.

 A Medical and Health Services Manager’s direct duties will vary depending on the particular services offered.
 However, some key organisational skills are needed to train staff, process and administer health and welfare partner programs, and oversee staff retention and welfare.
 A Medical and Health Services Manager needs to be process-driven, meticulously organised, and possess strong interpersonal skills.

 The average salary in Australia: $95,963

 With a patient-focused lens, the Quality and Improvement Manager focuses on operational efficiency and consistency whether it is at a clinic, hospital, or other healthcare provider.

 The Quality and Improvement Manager will work to identify quality benchmarks and ensure policies and procedures always align with these standards.
 They are constantly evaluating existing practices and looking for ways to improve both the institution’s offerings and the patient’s experience, delivering excellence at all times.
 Highly detail-oriented, Quality and Improvement Managers are able to set and analyse performance metrics, roll-out initiatives, and support teams through the implementation process.

-A formal qualification such as a Master of Business Administration (Health Management) demonstrates to employers that you not only hold strong technical and clinical skills, but also possess the leadership and management skills needed to support a team and navigate Australia’s complex healthcare system.
+A formal qualification such as a Master of Business Administration (Health Management) demonstrates to employers that you not only hold strong technical and clinical skills, but also possess modern leadership and management skills needed to support a team and navigate Australia's complex healthcare system.
 With the University of Adelaide’s Master of Business Administration (Health Management), you are learning business and leadership skills through a healthcare lens.